Berks Opioid Settlement Funds

 About the Funds

 The Berks Opioid Settlement funds are in place to address detrimental effects of the opioid/overdose crisis in Berks County and to help protect the community from such negative effects in the future.
-These funds will be used to provide services related to Opioid Use Disorders (OUD) and any co-occurring substance use disorder (SUD) and Mental Health (MH) conditions to all communities and residents in Berks County with respect, dignity and equity while supporting culturally appropriate services and programs.
+These funds are used to provide services related to Opioid Use Disorders (OUD) and any co-occurring substance use disorder (SUD) and/or Mental Health (MH) conditions to all communities and residents in Berks County with respect, dignity and equity while supporting culturally appropriate services and programs.

-The Berks Opioid Settlement funds will be used to address gaps in services, while also maintaining and enhancing established programs and activities.
+The Berks Opioid Settlement funds are used to address gaps in services, while also maintaining and enhancing established programs and activities.
 This includes supporting additional services that compliment and/or enhance existing programs while avoiding unnecessary duplication of effort.
-The funds will also be used to provide sustainability for proven and effective services for expiring grant programs.
+The funds are also used to provide sustainability for proven and effective services for expiring grant programs.
 All such funds must be used in accordance with Exhibit E of the National Opioid Settlement.
+The opioid settlement guidelines do not allow for direct reimbursement to individuals affected by the opioid crisis.

 Funding Process